How to (easily) convert leads into sales

 Once you’ve had a brief conversation, ask for some kind of commitment, but don’t be pushy.
 If your lead isn’t immediately ready to take up your offer on the spot, don’t hound them.
 Let them know the decision is theirs but there is some urgency required on their part:

-2. there are only a set number available
+2. there is only a set number available

 Remember these 3 things whenever you have to follow up a lead, and you’ll be fine.
 But if you want more leads for your business, ask your Frankie Media experts for help.